The successful impact of the Peer Helpers PLUS program is backed by evidence.

 On February 21, 2019,

-The Alabama State Prevention Advisory Board approved the Peer Helpers Program to be an Evidence-Based Strategy.
+The Alabama State Prevention Advisory Board approved the Peer Helpers PLUS program to be an Evidence-Based Strategy.

 American School Counselor Association (ASCA) Position